Cauchy's Surface Area Formula in the Funk Geometry: Preliminaries

-There are a number of ways to define the notion of volume and surface area in Finsler spaces.
+There are several ways to define volume and surface area in Finsler spaces.
 The volume of a subset $G \subset \interior(K)$ arises by integrating the weighted contributions of volume elements over $G$, where the weight of each element depends on the local geometry, as expressed through the Finsler ball.
 Intuitively, as the size of the Finsler ball decreases, the relative importance of the associated Lebesgue volume element increases.
 Due to the reciprocal nature of polarity, as the volume of the Finsler ball decreases, the volume of its polar increases.
 This gives rise to the following definitions, due to Holmes and Thompson~\cite{HoT79}.

 Let us first consider the Funk geometry.
-Given a convex body $K$ and $x \in \interior(K)$, the Holmes-Thompson volume element is obtained by scaling the Lebesgue volume element $d\lambda_d(x)$ by the ratio of the Lebesgue volume of the polar of the Funk Finsler ball, $\lambda_d\left(\polar{{\ballFunk[K](x)}}\right)$, and the Lebesgue volume of the unit Euclidean ball, $\omega_d$~\cite{FVW23,HoT79}.
+Given a convex body $K$ and $x \in \interior(K)$, the Holmes--Thompson volume element is obtained by scaling the Lebesgue volume element $d\lambda_d(x)$ by the ratio of the Lebesgue volume of the polar of the Funk Finsler ball, $\lambda_d\left(\polar{{\ballFunk[K](x)}}\right)$, and the Lebesgue volume of the unit Euclidean ball, $\omega_d$~\cite{FVW23, HoT79}.
 Define the \emph{Funk volume element} to be

 Recall that $\ballFunk[K](x) = K-x$.
-The \emph{Funk volume} of any convex body $G \subset K$ is
+The \emph{Funk volume} of any convex body $G \subset \interior(K)$ is

-Assuming $G$ is smooth and convex, we can define its Holmes-Thompson surface area in Funk similarly.
-For any $x \in \bd G$, identify its tangent space $T_x$ with the $(d-1)$-dimensional linear subspace of $\RE^d$, equipped with the associated $(d-1)$-dimensional Hausdorff measure on this subspace.
+The Holmes--Thompson surface area in the Funk geometry is defined analogously.
+At each smooth boundary point $x \in \bd G$, let $T_x$ denote the tangent space to $\bd G$ at $x$, viewed as a linear subspace of $\RE^d$ and equipped with the induced Hausdorff measure.
 The \emph{Funk surface-area element} is given by

 By Lemma~\ref{lem:slice}, we can express this alternatively in terms of the projected polar as

 Since $\ballFunk[K](x) = K-x$, this is exactly